 While most DTC brands that sell durable goods offer white glove delivery either for a charge or gratis, they often don’t make any money on the program and approach it as a pass through cost.
 There’s price elasticity to play here and ability to create a customized white glove offering for profit by working with companies like XPO to create a truly exceptional experience that customers would pay a premium for.
 I feel many young companies just want to get the offering off the ground, but consider doing an RFP here and finding a partner who can build a truly unique white glove experience.

 If you want to offer financing to your customers and you’re a B2C startup outside of consumables, you’re likely going to work with Affirm or Klarna.
 These tools might as well be marketing tactics than profitable revenue drivers because in many categories you’ll see brands offer 0% financing.
 This isn’t a charity event from the bank; the startup is covering that cost.
 That means the brand is losing ~$.12 on the dollar to subsidize the customer’s loan.
 Once one company starts the promotional offer, all will follow and it’s a race to the bottom.
 As an alternative, consider partnering with traditional firms like Citizens bank that are interested in getting into the D2C space and could create some type of rev share deal or play around a bit with pricing and promotional offers to eek out even just a few points of margin.
 Lastly, you’ve probably seen where Amazon sometimes lets you pay for your purchase in installments with no credit check; startups can now do the same thing.
-Look at abandoning the term loans altogether and consider players like After Pay and Splitit who will hit your COGS less and also open up the potential market to include a larger swath of potential borrowers.
+Look at abandoning the term loans altogether and consider Buy Now, Pay Later (BNPL) players like After Pay and Splitit that offer (4 easy payment schemes) who will hit your marketing expenses less and also open up the potential market to include a larger swath of potential borrowers.
+For reference, BNPL products cost ~2-4% for merchants.
+I believe the risk is consumers see financing as a commoditized product with no brand affinity.
+Shopify can (and is) turning this product on for their customers giving it a large pipeline.
+Affirm and Klarna could also easily add this capability.
+My bet is one of the incumbent fintechs (Visa, Amex, etc) makes an M&A play here.
+Let’s also not forget Covid has increased adoption of these products and when the dust settles and brick and mortar comes back, how do these players fare with an offline strategy.